2023 Solar Incentives Guide for Westport, CT - Tax Credits & Rebates

 Federal Solar Incentives

 When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as labor, accessories and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as accessories, equipment and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum claim amount.
+There is no maximum amount you can claim.

 State & Local Solar Incentives